(6.04km)

 It aims to create a sustainable, diverse network of wildlife habitats; support the local economy; raise awareness of its natural and cultural heritage and provide recreational opportunities.

-One of the best ways to discover the area is on foot and this walk takes in the coast, the arable
+One of the best ways to discover the area is on foot and this walk takes in the coast, arable

 The North Sea Observatory is a purpose-built marine observatory with fantastic views of the dunes and sea.
 It offers all year round facilities for everyone.
 The building includes information and exhibitions on the local area’s rich natural history and heritage, an art space, a café and public toilets.
 It is an impressive gateway to the Coastal Country Park.